techidaily/site-fox-glue/source/_posts/new-10-game-changing-ways-for-designing-cover-art-for-2024.md

 ![podcast comedy covers](https://images.wondershare.com/filmora/article-images/2023/01/design-podcast-cover-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Comedy podcasts don’t seem like much, but they have a huge user following.
 Do you know how?
 Well, they attract users in bulk with their funky, impressive, and immersive cover images.
 Notice the clever use of colors on all the podcast cover designs.
 Moreover, the typography used in these cover images is also unsophisticated and often conveys that this isn’t something serious.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xq2r4ZKM-Po?si=fA2DdEB1op-atCkz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Avoid Inappropriate Words or Imagery